fayzullayevvvv/job-acceptance-predictor/README.md

    - Your **years of work experience**
 3. The model will return:
    - ✅ "You have been hired.." if accepted
-   - ❌ "you were not hired." if rejected
+   - ❌ "You were not hired." if rejected

 ## 🛠 Technologies Used